 Provide an interactive area where guests can jot down memories (or set up a laptop with an email address to the loved one).

 Allow guests to write comforting words or phrases to hang on a tree or bulletin board for viewing by all.

 Provide guests with a take-home item like a packet of seeds, a poem-filled program or a CD of favorite photos and music.

 Candle lighting is not just for churches anymore—let each guest light a candle for the honoree or in memory of the departed.

 Allow guests the opportunity to speak about (or toast) your loved one with a non-intimidating podium, or pass around a microphone.

 Let us make coordinating a celebration of life easy for you—that's what we do.
 Choose to celebrate the life of that special person at beautiful Normandy Farm—indoors or out, in a variety of quaint settings and environments.

 We can provide you with the perfect venue, a tasteful menu from the farmer's daughter restaurant, exquisite floral designs by Willow & Thistle for your theme as well as on-site professional photography (when is everyone together like this again?) by Tyler Boye Photography.

-Call our sales consultant Carla Gimm at (215) 616-8307 and let her guide you through the process in a way that will honor your loved one while making the event easy, affordable and most importantly, memorable.
+Contact us today at firstname.lastname@example.org and let us guide you through the process in a way that will honor your loved one while making the event easy, affordable and most importantly, memorable.